Kenneth Oppel

-Biography

 Oppel was born in Port Alberni, and spent his childhood in Victoria, British Columbia and Halifax, Nova Scotia.
 He also lived in Newfoundland and Labrador, England, and Ireland.

 In 1985, Oppel wrote his first book Colin's Fantastic Video Adventure, while at St. Michaels University School.
 He attended at the same time as actors Andrew Sabiston and Leslie Hope, fellow writers John Burns and Bert Archer, and just before the NBA's Steve Nash and Flickr founder Stewart Butterfield.
 Oppel forwarded the newly completed manuscript to a family friend who knew Roald Dahl, who in turn recommended it to his agent.
 Oppel went on to receive his Bachelor of Arts degree in cinema studies and English at Trinity College in the University of Toronto, writing The Live-Forever Machine (1992) during his final year.
 Oppel moved to England and wrote a number of books during that period, gleaning several ideas while working at typing students' papers.
 From 1995 to 1996, Oppel worked as an editor at Quill & Quire, the trade magazine of the Canadian publishing industry.

 He wrote four books for the Silverwing novel series: Silverwing, Sunwing, Firewing, and Darkwing.
 He has also written the Matt Cruse saga, including Airborn (2004), Skybreaker (2005), and Starclimber (2008) and the Overthrow series, including Bloom (2020), Hatch (2020), and Thrive (2021).

 Oppel has won numerous literary awards, including the 2004 Governor General's Literary Award for English language children's literature, a Printz Honor Award from the American Library Association (both for Airborn) and The Times Children's Novel of 2005 (for Skybreaker, named a 2006 Best Book for Young Adults by the American Library Association).
+He has received the Ruth & Sylvia Schwartz Children's Book Award six times (2000, 2005, 2006, 2008, 2011, and 2015) and has been nominated for the award one additional time (2026).

 Oppel is married to Philippa Sheppard, a Shakespeare scholar and instructor at the University of Toronto.